platanus/cordova-plugin-flavors/README.md

 different version of your app.

 Just set the environmental variables `ICON_LABEL_TOP` and/or `ICON_LABEL_BOTTOM` with the values you want in the labels

+## Splash

+Splash screen will be generated using [app-icon](https://github.com/AlexDisler/cordova-splash) by @AlexDisler.

+The splash generation process is done in the `after_prepare` hook.

 ## Contributing